Do sport sciences students feel the curriculum has enough breadth?

 • Track this theme over time and by segment, from institution to school and programme, with exportable summaries for Boards of Study, APRs and student-staff committees.

-• Drill from whole-provider views to sport and exercise sciences, and compare like-for-like peer clusters by CAH code and demographics.
+• Drill from whole-provider views into sport and exercise sciences, then compare like-for-like peer groups by CAH code and demographics.

-• Generate concise, anonymised briefs that show what changed, for whom and where to act next, keeping teams aligned on evidence-led priorities.
+• Generate concise, anonymised briefs that show what changed, for whom, and where to act next so teams can move from anecdote to evidence.